AlonzoBarnett/RcurlAWS/README.md

 # RcurlAWS
 RcurlAWS is a package for R intended to facilitate use of AWS services without external dependencies.

 Primary development is around credential management (both root and STS), somewhat robust use of cerdential/config files, and generic API requests.
 Aws Root and Temporary credential management implemented using R6 classes.
 STS is supported to generate temporary credentials.

-Helper functions to access AWS services via Rcurl -> libcurl -> Rest API
+Helper functions to access AWS services via package::curl
--This is under active development, limited functionality is currently implemented in wrappers which obscure the worker functions.
+* limited functionality is implemented in wrappers which obscure the worker functions
--In theroy any HTTP(S) style request to the AWS REST API is possible with the worker functions.
+* In theroy any HTTP(S) style request to the AWS REST API is possible with awsRestRequest
--I plan to add high-level functionality (via wrappers [eventually documented]) as I need probably in other linkes libraries specific to the AWS service being invoked like S3, SQS, etc.
+* NEED TO add service-level [S3, SQS, etc.] modules
+* NEED TO ensuring all settings in a config file are used in service calls

 ## Install